jenkinsci/ironmq-notifier-plugin/README.md

 The messages have FIFO (first-in first-out) ordering so ensure continuity and can be dealt with by different clients as needed.

 **1.0.19-SNAPSHOT** - minimum version of Jenkins set to 2.176.4., Default Configuration in Jenkins/Configure modified to use Secrets vs. cleartext
+***
+__Warning__ After installing 1.0.19, the administrator will need to go to Jenkins Server/Config and re-enter the Default Token.
+For more information about this change, see warnings about cleartext configuration information being stored on the filesystem with recommendations on how to adjust [see this security advisory impacting many plugins](https://jenkins.io/security/advisory/2019-10-16/)
+***

 **1.0.18** - tested to 2.29 version of Jenkins